gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 [@Taranu2020LarMul], mammals (medium-to-large, small, volant) [@daSilva2020CanTax], wetland birds [@deDeus2020AviBet], and a few other phylogenetic groups (plants, lizards, mites, anurans, mesoinvertebrates) [@Landeiro2018SpeLow].
-However, it was originally argued that this was not a general or obligatory relationship [@Legendre2013BetDiv].
-Different LCBD-richness relationships have also been observed, with both positive and negative relationships for different sites or taxonomic groups in some studies [@Kong2017SpaVar; @Teittinen2017LocGeo], as well as a negative relation with the number of common species and a positive relation with the number of rare species [@Qiao2015BetDiv].
+However, it was originally argued that the negative relationship was not a general or obligatory [@Legendre2013BetDiv].
+Different LCBD-richness relationships have also been observed, with both positive and negative relationships for different sites or taxonomic groups in some studies [@Kong2017SpaVar; @Teittinen2017LocGeo], as well as a negative relationship with the number of common species but a positive relationship with the number of rare species [@Qiao2015BetDiv].
 This led @daSilva2018DisCor to say that the proportion of rare and common species in the communities seems to determine if the relationship will be negative, non-significant, or positive.
-Our results show that this negative LCBD-richness relationship is indeed not constant and displays regional variation, as the profile was different in our species poor Southwest subregion.
+Our results further show that the relationship may depend on the richness profile of the region, as the relationship was different in our species-poor Southwest subregion, with a sharper initial decrease in contribution for medium-rich sites and a higher contribution for highly rich ones.

 The regional variation in the relationship between species richness and LCBD scores shows that the LCBD method may identify unique sites based on different